 Building a Line Following Robot with TCS34725 RGB Sensor

-Ready to take your line-following robot to the next level?
-In this advanced Arduino tutorial, you will build a TCS34725 line-following robot that uses an RGB color sensor and a PID controller to navigate tracks with precision and stability.
-If you completed the beginner line-following robot with KY-033 IR sensors, this project is the natural next step.
-Specifically, you will replace the simple infrared sensor with the TCS34725 RGB light sensor, add a full PID control loop, and achieve noticeably smoother and more accurate line tracking, even on complex curved tracks.
+In this tutorial, you will build a TCS34725 line-following robot that uses an RGB color sensor and a PID controller to navigate tracks with precision and stability.
+If you completed the beginner line-following robot with KY-033 IR sensors, this project picks up right where that one left off.
+You will replace the simple infrared sensor with the TCS34725 RGB light sensor, add a full PID control loop, and as a result get noticeably smoother line tracking, even on tighter curves.

-As a result, this tutorial covers the complete build process from 3D-printed chassis design to wiring, calibration, Arduino programming, and PID tuning.
-Therefore, whether you are building your first Arduino PID line follower or upgrading from a simpler design, this guide gives you everything you need to build, program, and tune an advanced line-following robot powered by the TCS34725 sensor and the Arduino Motor Shield Rev3.
+This tutorial covers the complete build process: 3D-printed chassis design, wiring, calibration, Arduino programming, and PID tuning.
+So whether you are building your first Arduino PID line follower or upgrading from a simpler design, this guide walks you through everything from hardware assembly to code and tuning for an advanced line-following robot powered by the TCS34725 sensor and the Arduino Motor Shield Rev3.

 • How the TCS34725 RGB sensor detects the contrast between the track line and the background surface